suphawadeeth/CO2-and-GHG-Emissions/README.md

 - The Paris Agreement, adopted in 2015 and enforced in 2016, has helped stabilize emissions.

 - However, it has yet to show any significant reduction in global GHG emissions, reinforcing the notion that stronger or different policies may be needed to tackle climate change effectively.

+___

+## Key Differences Between Kyoto Protocol & Paris Agreement
+The Kyoto Protocol had binding commitments for developed countries only, whereas the Paris Agreement involves all countries with voluntary commitments.

+**Kyoto Protocol (1997)**
+🔹 Binding Emission Targets:
+- Developed countries were given legally binding targets to reduce GHG emissions (collectively 5% below 1990 levels).
+- Targets were set for a commitment period (2008-2012).
+🔹 Differentiated Responsibility:
+- Developed countries (Annex I nations) were expected to take the lead in emission reductions.
+- Developing countries (non-Annex I nations) were not required to have binding reduction targets.

+**Paris Agreement (2015)**
+🔹 Global Participation:
+- Unlike the Kyoto Protocol, the Paris Agreement includes all countries (both developed and developing) with nationally determined contributions (NDCs).
+🔹 Voluntary Emission Reductions:
+- Countries set their own targets for GHG reductions based on their national circumstances, capabilities, and priorities.
+- No legally binding reduction targets—instead, countries are encouraged to update their NDCs every five years and increase ambition.
+### Observations:
+- Despite the Kyoto Protocol's legally binding targets, GHG emissions continued to rise after its implementation.
+- The Paris Agreement (effective since 2016) has helped stabilize emissions.
+However, it has failed to reduce emissions on a global scale.
+    - This means emissions are still accumulating in the atmosphere and worsening climate change.
+- Both the Kyoto Protocol and the Paris Agreement have failed to achieve significant global emission reductions, indicating that current policies are not effective enough, and a better approach is needed to tackle this issue.

+## 🌍 Conclusion & Final Thoughts
+### Why Tracking CO2 and GHG Emissions is Important
+- Tracking CO2 and GHG emissions is the foundation of effective management.

+- Large industrial companies, partners, stakeholders, and even individuals all share the responsibility of managing emissions and mitigating their environmental impact.

+- Keeping track of emissions helps us:
+    - Understand company and organizational activities.
+    - Identify the best methods and solutions to reduce emissions.
+    - Optimize production efficiency with fewer resources.
+    - Develop better global policies for a sustainable future.

+### By monitoring and managing emissions, we take a crucial step toward a cleaner, more sustainable world. 🌱¶

 ## 💡 Next Steps